loidolt/loidolt-design/src/posts/kegerator-check-ball-retainer/index.md

 tags: ["3DPrinting"]
 ---

-# Summary
+## Summary

 This part replaces the small plastic retainer that stops the check valve ball from traveling up the beer outlet tube on a kegerator beer coupler.

-Evidently, these parts are way over the top expensive ($8 for a dime size part...) so after losing mine I modeled this replacement.
+These parts are way over the top expensive ($8 for a dime-size part...) so after losing mine I modeled this replacement.

 This part has been printed and tested, it works great!